mennlo/grappling-games/classes/guard/supine/closed-guard-attack.md

 ### Guard 1 - [Closed Guard Base Disruption](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/guard/closed/closed-guard-base-disruption.md)

-**Overview:** A closed guard drill focusing on the bottom player disrupting the top player's base by forcing them to touch the mat three times.
+**Overview:** A closed guard drill focusing on the bottom player disrupting the top player's base by forcing them to touch the mat three times or getting an overhook and on your side.

 **Time:** 3 minutes, 2 partners or 6 minutes total - switching back and forth

 #### Bottom Player
 **Position:** On your back with closed guard around your partner's waist
-**Objective:** Disrupt your partner's base and force them to touch the mat with their hands or knees three times
+**Objective:** Disrupt your partner's base and force them to touch the mat with their hands or knees three times get an overhook and on your side
-**Win:** Successfully force your partner to touch the mat three times
+**Win:** Successfully force your partner to touch the mat three times or get an overhook and on your side

 #### Top Player
 **Position:** Kneeling inside your partner's closed guard
 **Objective:** Maintain your base and posture without allowing your hands or knees to touch the mat
-**Win:** Successfully maintain your base without touching the mat three times
+**Win:** Successfully maintain your base without touching the mat three times or allowing your partner to get an overhook

 ### Guard 2 - [Closed Guard Arm-In Guillotine](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/guard/closed/closed-guard-arm-in-guillotine.md)